 Traditional definitions of stormwater have usually characterized it as non-point source runoff.
 However, most urban and industrial stormwater is discharged through conveyances, such as separate storm sewers, ditches, channels or other conveyances which are considered point sources under the Clean Water Act (CWA), and subject to regulation through the National Pollutant Discharge Elimination System (NPDES) permit program.

 Virginia is an authorized state under the federal water permitting program.
-As mandated by the Clean Water Act and EPA's Phase 1 (11/16/90) and Phase 2 (12/8/99) storm water regulations, DEQ issues Virginia Pollutant Discharge Elimination System (VPDES) permits to dischargers of storm water from Industrial Activities, and Virginia Storm Water Management Program (VSMP) permits to dischargers of storm water from Construction Activities and to dischargers of storm water from Municipal Separate Storm Sewer Systems (MS4s).
+As mandated by the Clean Water Act and EPA's Phase 1 (11/16/90) and Phase 2 (12/8/99) stormwater regulations, DEQ issues Virginia Pollutant Discharge Elimination System (VPDES) permits to dischargers of stormwater from Municipal Separate Storm Sewer Systems (MS4s), and to dischargers of stormwater from Industrial Activities, and Virginia Stormwater Management Program (VSMP) permits to dischargers of stormwater from Construction Activities.

 Industrial Activity Permitting

-Following are links to the current industrial storm water general permit regulation (9 VAC 25-151) and fact sheet.
-The documents are also available on the VPDES Permits, Fees and Regulations page.
-An industrial storm water permitting handout is also available which provides additional details on the industrial storm water permitting process.
+Documents relative to both the current 2009 Industrial Stormwater General Permit, and the new 2014 Industrial Stormwater General Permit are available on the VPDES Permits, Fees and Regulations page.
+An industrial stormwater permitting handout is also available which provides additional details on the industrial stormwater permitting process.